Paypal for Nonprofits: The Pros and Cons

 Offering a variety of donation payment methods is a great way to give your donors more personalized experiences.
 Thanks to digital innovation, there is a wide range of donation payment options — like digital wallets.
 One digital wallet that is rapidly gaining traction among younger donors is Venmo.

-With over $60.6 billion transacted on Venmo in Q4 of 2021 alone, this popular app-based payment service holds a lot of donation potential for nonprofits.
+With 90 million users, this popular app-based payment service holds a lot of donation potential for nonprofits.
 Since many of your donors are already using Venmo every day to pay their bills, buy merchandise from their favorite vendors, and easily split the bill with their friends and family members for shared experiences, it should be a no-brainer to add this popular digital wallet to your growing donation payment portfolio.

 When it comes to making donations with Venmo, there are a few things to consider:

-• Venmo is very popular with younger donors, with 70% of users under 34 years of age.
+- Venmo is very popular with younger donors, with 35% between ages 18 and 29 years of age.
 Offering this donation payment option not only provides a better experience to younger donors but also increases donor conversions.

 Fundraise Up now accepts Venmo as a donation payment method, along with Apple Pay, Google Pay, Plaid, Click to Pay, Paypal, credit cards, and a variety of country-specific direct debit options.